-Things to notice at the June solstice | EarthSky.org
+Happy solstice, everyone! | EarthSky.org

 Solstice brings extremes of daylight and darkness.
 Earth’s orbit around the sun – and tilt on its axis – have brought us to a place in space where our world’s Northern Hemisphere has its time of greatest daylight: its longest day and shortest night.
 Meanwhile, the June solstice brings the shortest day and longest night south of the equator.

 The June solstice gives us the year’s northernmost sunrise and northernmost sunset.
-The northernmost sunrise and sunset delivers the year’s longest period of daylight to the Northern Hemisphere yet the shortest period of daylight in the Southern Hemisphere.
+The northernmost sunrise and sunset deliver the year’s longest period of daylight to the Northern Hemisphere yet the shortest period of daylight in the Southern Hemisphere.
 North of the Arctic Circle, the sun neither rises nor sets but stays above the horizon for 24 hours around the clock.
 South of the Antarctic circle, the sun neither rises nor sets but stays beneath the horizon for 24 hours.

-In N. Hemisphere, noontime shadows are shortest at this solstice.
+In the Northern Hemisphere, noontime shadows are shortest at this solstice.
 On this solstice, the sun takes its most northerly path across the sky for the year.
 It’s the year’s highest sun, as seen from the Tropic of Cancer and all places north.
 Thus your noontime shadow is shortest.

 In the Southern Hemisphere, the opposite is true.
 This solstice marks the lowest sun and longest noontime shadow for those on the southern part of Earth’s globe.

 Each solstice marks a “turning” of the year.
 Even as this northern summer begins with the solstice, throughout the world the solstice also represents a “turning” of the year.
 To many cultures, the solstice can mean a limit or a culmination of something.
 From around the world, the sun is now setting and rising as far north as it ever does.
 The solstice marks when the sun reaches its northernmost point for the year.
 After the June solstice, the sun will begin its subtle shift southward on the sky’s dome again.

 Thus even in summer’s beginning, we find the seeds of summer’s end.

-Longest day for N. Hemisphere, but not the latest sunset.
+Longest day for Northern Hemisphere, but not the latest sunset.
 The latest sunset doesn’t come on the day of the summer solstice.
 Neither does the earliest sunrise.
 The exact dates vary with latitude, but the sequence is always the same: earliest sunrise before the summer solstice, longest day on the summer solstice, latest sunset after the summer solstice.

-Shortest day for S. Hemisphere, but not the latest sunrise.
+Shortest day for Southern Hemisphere, but not the latest sunrise.
 The latest sunrise doesn’t come on the day of the winter solstice.
 Neither does the earliest sunset.
 The exact dates vary with latitude, but the sequence is always the same: earliest sunset before the winter solstice, shortest day on the winter solstice, latest sunset after the winter solstice.

 Read more about the earliest sunrises here, and read more about the latest sunsets here.

-Bottom line: Some quick info that’ll help you connect with nature at the June solstice, 2017!
+Bottom line: Some quick info that’ll help you connect with nature at the June solstice 2019!

-A planisphere is virtually indispensable for beginning stargazers.
-Order your EarthSky planisphere today.

 Help support EarthSky!
 Check out the EarthSky store for fun astronomy gifts and tools for all ages!